Rodolfo Castro Player Props: Pirates vs. Rockies

-On Monday, Rodolfo Castro (.393 batting average in his past 10 games, with two doubles, a home run, five walks and four RBI) and the Pittsburgh Pirates face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 8:40 PM ET.
+The Pittsburgh Pirates, including Rodolfo Castro (batting .429 in his past 10 games, with three doubles, a home run, five walks and four RBI), battle starting pitcher Jose Urena and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Cardinals.
+He had a one-hit performance in his previous game (1-for-4) against the Rockies.

 Rodolfo Castro Game Info & Props vs. the Rockies